 CKAC's director, Phil LaLonde, was elected president of the Quebec Association of Private Broadcasters.

 Phil Lalonde was managing director.
 Paul Gelinas was publicity director.
 Andre Daveluy was sales promotion and personnel manager.
-Jean Lalonde was musical director and brother of manager Phil Lalonde.
+Jean Lalonde was musical director.
 Bernard Goulet was a master of ceremonies and Roy Malouin was an announcer.
 Beatrice Parenteau left for CKRC Winnipeg to become sales promotion director.
 Alain Gravel was doing news on CKAC.
 The former CKAC announcer was back after two years overseas with the BBC.

 CKAC announced that as soon as it could get the needed equipment from the U.S. it would start experimental television work - likely after the war.

 News commentator L.R.
 Beaudoin left CKAC.
 He would later become a Member of Parliament.

 CKAC's request for a power increase to 50,000 watts was turned down.

 Marcel Ciguere was sound effects engineer.
 Announcer Louis Belanger left for the War Auxiliary Services.
 He had been a regular at CKAC for six years and was with CKCV before that.
 Georges Bourassa took over CKAC's sales department.
 He had worked in the past at CKCH in Hull, and replaces Louis Leprohon.
 Paul Guy left CKAC to return to CJCA in Edmonton.

 Louis E. Leprohon left CKAC as commercial manager for the F.H.
 Hayhurst Co.
 Ltd.

 When CJAD Radio signed on the air in December, it had proposed to share the Columbia (CBS) franchise with CKAC.
 CJAD would carry English programs and musicals with English announcements while CKAC would air musicals with French announcements.
 The CBC board denied this request by CJAD.